nitieaj/Contact-Tracing/README.md

 # Contact-Tracing
-Relationship between social distancing and clinical risk
+Explore and extrapolate any relationship between social distancing and clinical risk.